 Each module, which may be a week or a chapter or other conceptual division of a course, should also be kept as structurally similar as possible.
 It helps students orient themselves to use a similar pattern for each module, adding or removing items as appropriate but keeping items in a generally consistent order.

-The most basic pattern for an effective online course provides an overview or description of what will be done, materials, practice or engagement activities, and any assessment you wish to include.
+The most basic pattern for an effective course provides an overview or description of what will be done, materials, practice or engagement activities, and any assessment you wish to include.
 In Canvas, that looks something like this:

 |Week X: [this week’s topic]|